-119. A student may be funded for a maximum of two years at the same NQF Level in a nationally approved qualification unless a motivation is made by means of a special request to the PED for an extension for funding.
+119. A student may be funded for a maximum of two years at the same NQF Level in a nationally approved qualification unless a motivation by the college is made by means of a special request to the [PED] DHET for an extension for funding.